-Louisburg College, in cooperation with local high schools, offers Dual Enrollment for students who have completed the junior year of high school.
-This program is designed for students who, in the opinion of their high school principal or counselor, have the aptitude and maturity to be concurrently enrolled in high school and college.
+In cooperation with local high schools, Louisburg College offers dual enrollment for students who have completed their junior year of high school.
+The college designed this program for students who, in the opinion of their high school principal or counselor, have the aptitude and maturity to succeed while being concurrently enrolled in high school and college.

-Students planning to enroll during the summer term immediately following completion of the junior year should submit a transcript showing work completed through the first semester of the junior year.
-A supplementary transcript showing their balance of high school course work should be submitted at the end of the term.
+Students planning to enroll during the summer term immediately following completion of their junior year should submit a transcript showing work completed through the first semester of their junior year.
+Students should submit a supplementary transcript showing the balance of their high school coursework at the end of the term.

-Applications will be considered on an individual basis, and a personal interview may be required.
-Applicants may obtain application materials and additional information from their high school counselor or from the Office of Admissions.
+The Admissions Department considers applications on an individual basis, and a personal interview may be required.
+Students may obtain application materials and additional information from their high school counselor or Louisburg College Office of Admissions.

 Applicants to this program must:

-- Have a 3.00 average on academic work completed through the junior year
+- Have a 3.00 average on academic work completed through their junior year.

-The College grants full credit for college level courses completed under these programs, but high school officials may or may not accept the credits to meet graduation requirements.
-Students should consult their principal and/or counselor to determine the courses which satisfy those requirements.
+The College grants full credit for college-level courses completed under these programs, but high school officials may not accept the credits to meet graduation requirements.
+Students should consult with their principal or counselor to determine the courses that satisfy those requirements.